How To Close An American Express Account | Bankrate

 Does closing an Amex credit card affect your credit score?

-You may be wondering this: Is it bad to close a credit card?
-While closing a credit card account may not have a significant impact on your credit score, it could cause your score to drop temporarily—even if your account is in excellent standing.
+While closing a credit card account may not have a significant impact on your credit score, it could cause your score to drop temporarily — even if your account is in excellent standing.

-Closing a credit card can reduce your overall available credit, which could cause your credit utilization ratio—which counts for 30 percent of your FICO score—to increase.
+Closing a credit card can reduce your overall available credit, which could cause your credit utilization ratio — which accounts for 30 percent of your FICO score — to increase.

 Additionally, the length of your credit history makes up 15 percent of your FICO score, and closing an account can eventually shorten that history.
 But credit card accounts in good standing remain on your credit report for 10 years.

-For these reasons, many experts suggest keeping old credit card accounts open, even if you’re not using them.
+For these reasons, many experts suggest keeping old credit card accounts open, even if you’re not using them regularly.

 Options to consider before canceling your Amex credit card